f-lopes/spring-boot-docker/README.md

 ## How to use ?

 ### Copy your Spring Boot executable jar
-Put your application jar into the `assets` folder and rename it as following : `spring-boot-application.jar`.
+Put your application jar into the `assets` folder and rename it as follows: `spring-boot-application.jar`.

 By default, this image will pick an executable jar named `spring-boot-app.jar` under the `assets` directory.

-### Start
+### Start container
 `docker compose up -d`

 You should now have your application running on port `8080` (default port configuration).